babsey/nest-desktop-docs/user/setup/index.rst

          .. grid-item::
             :columns: 8

-            Download and start NEST Desktop as AppImage (without NEST Server).
+            Download and start NEST Desktop as AppImage (without NEST Backend).

 **Virtualizations**

-Docker (or Docker Compose) and Apptainer provide both NEST Desktop and NEST Simulator, so you have everything you need to run NEST Desktop and NEST Simulator.
+Docker (or Docker Compose) and Apptainer provide both NEST Desktop and NEST Backend, so you have everything you need to run NEST Desktop and NEST Backend.

 .. grid:: 2
    :gutter: 2